Question 1: What kind of pigmentation do I have?

-It is unknown so far, but research has point to hormonal imbalance, stress, excessive heat, pregnancy, genetics, certain medications ( antidepressants, and Blood pressure medications), inappropriate and unsupervised use of bleaching creams, but nothing compares to the effects of Sun exposure, which can dramatically increase Melasma.
-Two factors to watch for when receiving treatments for Melasma 1.
-Heat 2.
-Peeling.
+It is unknown so far, but research has pointed to hormonal imbalance, stress, excessive heat, pregnancy, genetics, certain medications such as antidepressants and blood pressure medications, inappropriate and unsupervised use of bleaching creams, and ultimately the damaging effects of sun exposure, which can dramatically increase pigmentation.
+Two factors to watch for when receiving treatments for pigmentation are:

 How is it treated?

-Chemical Peels and lasers (Cosmelon, VI Peels, and Obagi fraxel lasers, CO 2 lasers, and other fractionated lasers) all are possible treatments.
-However the melanocyte which is the cell that produce Melasma gets irritated by 1.
-Heat 2.
-Peeling.
+Chemical peels and lasers (Cosmelon, VI Peels, and Obagi Fraxel lasers, CO2 lasers, and other fractionated lasers) are all possible treatments.

 Can people of all skin types and colors go for this treatment?

 The Spectra Q Switch laser is a safe option for all skin types and colors.
 Pico Q Switch laser is not FDA approved for melasma; however, this option is a good alternative for Tattoo removal and surface pigmentation.